Mayo Clinic Care Network Content

 LASIK versus reading glasses

-By their early to mid-40s, all adults lose some ability to focus on nearby objects (presbyopia), which results in difficulty reading small print or doing close-up tasks.
+By their early to mid-40s, all adults lose some ability to focus on nearby objects because the lens in the eye becomes less flexible.
+This condition is called presbyopia.
+Presbyopia results in difficulty reading small print or doing close-up tasks.

-If you are an older adult considering LASIK, you might choose to have monovision to maintain your ability to see objects close up.
-With monovision, one eye is corrected for distant vision, and the other eye is corrected for near vision.
+One option for older adults with nearsightedness is monovision.
+With monovision, one eye is corrected for clear distant vision and the other eye is slightly corrected for near vision.
 Not everyone is able to adjust to or tolerate monovision.
-It's best to do a trial with contact lenses before having a permanent surgical procedure.
+Your eye specialist will likely ask you to do a trial with contact lenses before having a permanent surgical procedure.